pyfsi/coconut/examples/tube_OpenFoam3d_abaqus3d/tube_openfoam3d_abaqus3d.md

 ## Solvers

-The flow solver is Fluent, used to solve a fully 3D tube, with 48 cells on the fluid-structure interface in the length-wise direction and 8 in the circumferential direction.
+The flow solver is OpenFoam, used to solve a fully 3D tube, with 48 cells on the fluid-structure interface in the length-wise direction and 8 in the circumferential direction.
-When setting up the case, the mesh is build based on the file `mesh.jou` using Gambit.
+When setting up the case, the mesh is build based on the file `blockMeshDict`.
 The displacements are applied in the nodes.
 In contrast, the loads (pressure and traction) are calculated in the cell centers.
 The axial direction is along the x-axis,